 North Island robin will benefit from pest control

-There are a couple of ways you can protect robins if they are present in your region:
+There are a couple of ways you can protect robins if they are in your region.

-By controlling these predators to low numbers enables robins to breed much more successfully than otherwise (70% compared to 20%).
+By controlling these predators to low numbers, robins can breed much more successfully than otherwise (70% compared to 20%).

-As a result, within the first year of such an operation, the robin population often doubles in number, and most males are able to obtain a mate.
+As a result, within the first year of such a pest control operation, the robin population often doubles in number, and most males are able to obtain a mate.

 back to top